mmiranda222/.statsuite/content/using-de/viewing-data/preview-table/_index.md

 When the preview-table is first displayed, the initial layout is determined in the following ordered way:

 1) Independently from default layouts defined in the annotations, all dimensions with exactly one item (selected or returned) are excluded from the table axis and displayed instead in the first table *subtitle*.
 Only those single-fixed dimensions normally displayed in the subtitle can be hidden through the "NOT_DISPLAYED" annotation.
-2) The default table layout defined by annotations ("LAYOUT_ROW" or "LAYOUT_COLUMN" or "LAYOUT_ROW_SECTION") is applied to the remaining dimensions.
+2) The default table layout options defined by annotations (for more details see [here](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/viewing-data/preview-table/custom-data-view/default-layout/)) are then applied to the remaining dimensions.
   *Not implemented (yet): If the configurable maximum number of dimensions to be shown in Columns is exceeded, then the last over-counting dimensions (but not the Time_Period dimension) are moved to the Row Section axis.
 If the configurable maximum number of dimensions to be shown in Rows is exceeded, then the last over-counting dimensions (but not the Ref_Area dimension) are moved to the Row Section axis.*
 3) If there is no Column dimension yet, then the Time_Period dimension, if it has no layout annotation, otherwise the first dimension without a layout annotation, except the Ref_Area dimension, is moved to the Column axis.
 4) If there is no Row dimension yet, then the Ref_Area dimension dimension, if it has no layout annotation, otherwise the first dimension without a layout annotation, except the Time_Period, is moved to the Rows axis.